lloydkevin/hugo-wd/content/post/2007-11-21-cakephp-bake-baking-models-controllers-views-cakephp-12.md

 > `cake bake controller Users`

 This bakes an empty controller using scaffolding.
-If you don&#8217;t know, [Scaffolding][2] is sort of like baking, except with no functions and no views.
+If you don't know, [Scaffolding][2] is sort of like baking, except with no functions and no views.
 This is usually used to test of database schema, model association, model validation, etc.

 > `cake bake controller Users scaffold`